Leila Khaled

 Leila Khaled (ليلى خالد /ar/; born April 9, 1944) is a Palestinian activist and former militant who is a member of the Popular Front for the Liberation of Palestine (PFLP).
-She is famous for her role in two plane-hijackings, and was the second woman to be involved in such an operation.
+She is famous for her role in two plane hijackings, and she was the second woman to be involved in such an operation.
 (Note: Khaled is sometimes described as the first woman to hijack a plane.
 However, in 1966 Maria Cristina Verrier, an Argentine woman, participated in the hijack of Aerolíneas Argentinas Flight 648.
 Amina Dahbour, another PFLP member, had participated in the attack on El Al Flight 432 in February 1969, but this was not a hijack: the attackers did not board the plane, but instead attacked it from outside.)

 Khaled gained her prominence for her role in the TWA Flight 840 hijacking in 1969 and one of the four simultaneous Dawson's Field hijackings the following year as part of the campaign of Black September in Jordan.
 After being imprisoned, she was released in a prisoner exchange for civilian hostages kidnapped by other PFLP members.

 Early life

 Khaled was born on April 9, 1944, in Haifa, Mandatory Palestine, to Arab parents.
 Her family fled to Lebanon on April 13, 1948, as part of the 1948 Palestinian expulsion and flight, leaving her father behind.
 At the age of 15, following in the footsteps of her brother, she joined the pan-Arab Arab Nationalist Movement, originally established in the late 1940s by George Habash, then a medical student at the American University of Beirut.
 The Palestinian branch of this movement became the Popular Front for the Liberation of Palestine after the 1967 Six-Day War.
 Khaled spent some time teaching in Kuwait.